HugoMatilla/Effective-JAVA-Summary/README.md

 	text.applyStyles(EnumSet.of(Style.BOLD, Style.
 ITALIC));
 ```

-It is a good practice to accept the interface instead of the implementation.
+It is a good practice to accept the interface `Set` instead of the implementation `EnumSet`.

 ## 33. Use EnumMap instead of ordinal indexing